avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 `www.computational-genomics.net/book/ <http://www.computational-genomics.net/book/>`_).

-For more in-depth information and more examples on using the SeqinR library for sequence analysis, look at the SeqinR documentation, `seqinr.r-forge.r-project.org/seqinr\_2\_0-1.pdf <http://seqinr.r-forge.r-project.org/seqinr_2_0-1.pdf>`_.
+For more in-depth information and more examples on using the SeqinR package for sequence analysis, look at the SeqinR documentation, `seqinr.r-forge.r-project.org/seqinr\_2\_0-1.pdf <http://seqinr.r-forge.r-project.org/seqinr_2_0-1.pdf>`_.

-For more in-depth information and more examples on the Ape library for phylogenetic analysis, look at the Ape documentation, `ape.mpl.ird.fr/ <http://ape.mpl.ird.fr/>`_.
+For more in-depth information and more examples on the Ape package for phylogenetic analysis, look at the Ape documentation, `ape.mpl.ird.fr/ <http://ape.mpl.ird.fr/>`_.

-If you are using the Ape library for a phylogenetic analysis project, it would be worthwhile to obtain a copy of the book *Analysis of Phylogenetics and Evolution with R* by Emmanuel Paradis, published by Springer, which has many nice examples of
+If you are using the Ape package for a phylogenetic analysis project, it would be worthwhile to obtain a copy of the book *Analysis of Phylogenetics and Evolution with R* by Emmanuel Paradis, published by Springer, which has many nice examples of